Ulmus pumila 'Aurescens'

 The Ulmus pumila cultivar 'Aurescens' was introduced by Georg Dieck at the National Arboretum, Zöschen, Germany, circa 1885.
 Dieck grew the tree from seed collected in the Ili valley, Turkestan (then a region of Russia, now part of Kazakhstan) by the lawyer and amateur naturalist Vladislav E. Niedzwiecki while in exile there.
 Dieck originally named the tree U. pinnato-ramosa f. aurescens.

 Description

 'Aurescens' is distinguished by its golden leaves on emergent shoots in spring; the foliage reverts to dark green by summer.

 Pests and diseases

-This cultivar has not been scientifically tested for Dutch elm disease resistance, however several old specimens have survived unscathed by the disease in the UK. (see Notable trees).
+This cultivar has not been scientifically tested for Dutch elm disease resistance.
+Two old specimens have survived unscathed by the disease in the UK (see 'Notable trees').

 Cultivation

 The tree is rare in Europe and unknown in North America and Australasia.
 In trials in England, it quickly perished where grown on winter-waterlogged ground.

 Notable trees

 Two mature specimens are known in the UK: one at Bute Park Arboretum, Cardiff, planted c.
-1980, height 15 m × 65 cm d.b.h. in 2004; another grows in a private garden at Seaford, East Sussex (see Accessions).
+1980, height 15 m × 65 cm d.b.h. in 2004; another grows in a private garden at Seaford, East Sussex, recorded in 1995.